Photo Credit// Instagram Fan @SBAdventure

 We can’t think of anything more picturesque than learning to sail off of the Channel Islands coastline.
 Spend your days in the sunshine and take overnight sailing lessons with Santa Barbara Sailing Center.

 5. SCUBA DIVING

 Kelp forests stretch for as far as the eye can ‘sea’, underwater inside the Channel Islands National Marine Sanctuary.
 With Truth Aquatics, scuba dive alongside sea lions and surround yourself with lavish flora and fauna, representing every color imaginable.

 One of the perks of chartering your own boat is that private boats can land on all five of the islands within the park throughout the year.
 Charter a boat and get to know the characteristics and charm of each of the individual islands.
 To do this, we’d recommend Sunset Kidd Sailing Cruises or Santa Barbara Sailing Center.

 7. FROM THE AIR

 Prefer to appreciate the beauty and serenity of the marine sanctuary from afar?
-Special helicopters are available with Santa Barbara Helicopter Tours and Nanco Helicopters.
+Special helicopter tours are available with Nanco Helicopters.
 You’ll get the same sense of awe and wonderment while flying high above the seas for jaw-dropping views and once-in-a-lifetime landscapes.